Mahinda Aluwihara: International career

 His first international tour came with the Ceylon U19 team at the 1961 AFC Youth Championship held in Thailand.
 In the same year, Mahinda played for the Ceylon national team beside his brother Ratnapala Aluwihara at the first Southern Football Pentangular Tournament in Bangalore under the captaincy of C.S.
 Fernando.

 He scored a notable goal against India at the 1964 Summer Olympics qualifiers held in Sugathadasa Stadium, Colombo.
 He beat Indian goalkeeper, Peter Thangaraj, with a "40 yards powerful drive which broke the goal net", as Ceylon eventually lost 3–5.

 On 28 February 1965, Mahinda was instrumental in Ceylon's first international victory on home soil, defeating Pakistan 3–1 in Colombo.
 The team under the captaincy of M.M.
 Hassimdeen, was considered to be one of the best in the country's football history.
-In 1968, he was part of the team that finished runners-up at the Aga Khan Gold Cup held in Dhaka, East Pakistan (now Bangladesh).
+In 1968, he was part of the Ceylon Colts team that finished runners-up at the Aga Khan Gold Cup held in Dhaka, East Pakistan (now Bangladesh).
 The team captained by A. Zainulabdeen, lost the final 0–5 to Dhaka Mohammedan.

 Mahinda captained Ceylon when they hosted the Southern Pentangular tournament in 1967.
 They finished runners-up in the tournament, losing 0–1 to Mysore football team.
 He was again appointed captain of the national team during their European tour in 1968.
 The team also included the likes of M.M.
 Hassimdeen, Subhani Hassimdeen, Lionel Peiris and P.D.
 Sirisena, to name a few.
 He also featured in the 1968 Summer Olympics qualifiers over two legs against Israel.